sonerbas/CPPLineCount/README.md

 counted separately and reported accordingly.

 ## A known issue
-Source lines that also contains a block comment in between the source (i.e. a block comment starting and ending in the same line) are counted both source line and a block comment line.
+Source lines that also contain a block comment in between the source (i.e. a block comment starting and ending in the same line) are counted both source line and a block comment line.